Point to point transport reforms

 Operating area restrictions will be lifted at the end of the transition period.

 All new taxi licences will be annually renewable and can not be traded or leased.

 What can I do now?

-Taxi licence owners should ensure their contact details are up to date by contacting the NSW Point to Point Transport Commissioner
+Taxi licence owners and holders should ensure their contact details are up to date by contacting the NSW Point to Point Transport Commissioner.

 Where can I get support?